baggepinnen/TotalLeastSquares.jl/README.md

 ```

 ## Robust TLS analysis
-The code for this analysis is in total_vs_robust_demo.jl
+The code for this analysis is [here](https://github.com/baggepinnen/TotalLeastSquares.jl/blob/master/total_vs_robust_demo.jl).

 We generate random data on the form `Ax=y` where both `A` and `y` are corrupted with sparse noise, the entries in `A` are Gaussian random variables with unit variance and `size(A) = (500,5)`.
 The plots below show the norm of the error in the estimated `x` as functions of the noise variance and the noise sparsity.